-You might not know it yet but all kids experience this: You’re not invited to the party.
+You might not know it yet but all kids experience this.
+They’re not invited to the party.
 Your tween or teen overhears some whispering about a party.
 Sounds like everyone is invited.
+They are feeling excluded.

 But your child is left out.
 Your first reaction is disbelief: “Are you sure you weren’t invited to the party?”
 With shock and possibly rage, you wonder what you should do when your child is excluded from a party.